Sadaqah al-fitr (Fitrana) for Muslims in Britain

 What is the classical amount of Sadaqah al-fitr (Fitrana)?

-The textual basis for Fitrana is in a number of sayings of Prophet Muhammad (Peace be upon Him).
+The textual basis for Fiṭrana is in a number of sayings of Prophet Muhammad ﷺ.
 Primary evidences are as follows:

-In the Hanafi Madhab, the cash equivalent (or retaill value) can be given instead of the actual grain itself.
-2
+In the Ḥanafi Madhab, the cash equivalent (or retaill value) can be given instead of the actual grain itself.
+5

-It is our opinion that the flour made by grinding the uncooked cereal grains is the same as the grain itself when calculating Fitrana.
-Many of our colleagues and contemporary Scholars disagree and believe that the cash equivalent of the grain itself (and not the flour) should be considered.
-This explains the variance in Fitrana amount set by Mosques and Institutions in Britain.
-This year we have taken the view of our colleagues for calculating the Fitrana amount, although if a person calculates based on flour, the obligation will be discharged.
+It is our opinion that the flour made by grinding the uncooked cereal grains is the same as the grain itself when calculating Fiṭrana.
+Many of our colleagues and contemporary Scholars disagree and believe that the cash equivalent of the grain itself (and not the flour) should be considered. £1.50/per person should cover and discharge the obligation of Fitrana for Ramadhan 1441 (2020) based on wheat (FLOUR).

-It is our opinion that £2.00/per person should sufficiently discharge the obligation of Fitrana for Ramadhan 1438 (2017).
-This amount covers the various differences of opinions amongst contemporary British Scholars.
+It is our opinion that £3.50/per person should cover and discharge the obligation the obligation of Fitrana for Ramadhan 1441 (2020) based on wheat (grain).
+It is our opinion that £1.50/per person should cover and discharge the obligation the obligation of Fitrana for Ramadhan 1441 (2020) based on wheat (flour).
+This amount covers the various differences of opinions among contemporary British Scholars.
 It will be praiseworthy and virtuous to give an amount higher than the minimum amount suggested by us.
+Where local Ulama have done the field research and made a recommendation, it should be followed.

 Local Scholars may differ based on local prices, we have taken a National view and our recommendation is for all Muslims in Britain.
 The field research was conducted across various cities of United Kingdom and we have considered all prices and used the best approximated possible.